 [00:15:38] FM: To that specific question about Drupa, Deborah, it is a major event because it’s only happening every four years.
 This is the Olympics of print, and packaging, commercial printing and labels and packaging.
 Because only four years, it’s gathering an international audience, and it is more than a tradeshow.
 It is a place where you can really feel the pulse of the industry, and understand the trends.
 And even without talking, just by listening and seeing what’s going on in the different halls, you understand if your specific industry, if you’re a commercial printer or publisher, if you are in labels, for account or whatever, you want to stand where the industry is slowly shifting.
 It’s becoming obvious.
 Then, you can deep dive.
 You can also – this is fantastic about Drupa, you can check 15 competitors in two days.
 If you want to do it without Drupa, it’s going to be very complicated.

 Then, last, and this is very recent.
-Once you go to websites, everything looks quite good, to be honest, and now with artificial intelligence, its going to look even better.
+Once you go to websites, everything looks quite good, to be honest, and now with artificial intelligence, it’s going to look even better.
 So, it means that you can’t differentiate much between the solution A, B, C, D. However, when you are talking to humans at Drupa, you look at them face to face in the eyes, and then you realize if they tell their story properly or not.
 Then, you get to a much better feeling if they could become potentially a supplier for you or not.
 So, that’s why I really liked Drupa, and it’s not that I like Drupa to like Drupa.
 I think that every industry as trade shows, and that seeds the middle age.

 Today, if you look at consumer electronics, everybody’s talking about the web and social media influencers blah, blah.
 But my friends, you have the Consumer Electronics Show in Las Vegas.
 If you look at the telecom industry, addressing a very narrow population, they are meeting in Barcelona.
 So, for the print and packaging industry, this is Dusseldorf.
 And the fact that it is every four years, it is really even making it in my view a must-attend event.
 Wherever you are, don’t miss that one.
 Because after that, you have to wait another four years.